What is Pupil Premium?

 - low attendance and lateness

-- parental expectations, school engagement and commitment to engaging with their child’s education
+- parental well-being and health, school engagement and commitment to engaging with their child’s education.

 When making decisions on how to allocate our pupil premium funding grant effectively we have drawn on research from a range sources, most prominently the Education Endowment Foundation’s Teaching and Learning Toolkit.
 We have also assessed the impact of interventions from last year and thought carefully about the specific and individual needs of the children.

 Could your Child be eligible for Pupil Premium?
 Please go online and sign up for FSM funding at: www.kent.gov.uk/education-and-children/schools/free-school-meals